hughrawlinson/boris-johnson/README.md

-# Demonstration Project
+# Boxes Tutorial Project

-This project contains materials for demonstrating Improbable Fabric with a Unity3D Engine integration.
+This project contains the starting project for the Boxes Tutorial at [http://spatial.improbable.io/docs]